-The application period for the course starting in November 2020 opens in January 2020!
+The application period for the course starting in November 2020 is open!

 In today’s globalized world, where media representations shape social and political spheres, a critical understanding of media and (audio-) visual culture is crucial.
 Media studies, rooted in social anthropology, offers an in-depth approach to analyzing the complex connections between media, culture and society.